Man accused of causing crash that killed Mass. state trooper escorted out of courtroom following outburst

 WORCESTER, MASS.
 (WHDH) - A man accused of causing a crash on the Mass.
 Pike in Charlton that killed a state trooper in 2016 was escorted out of a Worcester courtroom following an outburst Tuesday morning.

-David Njuguna was appearing in Worcester Superior Court for final arguments in the trial stemming from the death of 44-year-old Trooper Thomas Clardy when he began speaking out of turn.
+David Njuguna, 33, of Webster, appeared in Worcester Superior Court for final arguments in the trial stemming from the death of 44-year-old Trooper Thomas Clardy when he began speaking out of turn.

+“I’m very sorry, Mrs. Clardy, for what happened.
+But your honor, he told me not to say anything because it would look better with you.
+I trusted him,” he said.

-The judge ordered him to stop but when he refused, he was removed from the courtroom.
+The judge ordered Njuguna to stop but when he refused, he was removed from the courtroom.

 Authorities say Clardy had stopped a car for a traffic violation when his cruiser was hit by Njuguna’s vehicle on March 16, 2016.